-Please contact us now or when this crisis is over and find out what a supportive group we can be.
+Please contact us now and find out what a supportive group we can be.

 Email: Norwichsoroptimist@outlook.com Or Via Facebook SI Norwich

 Do you want to make a difference?

 - would like to network, have fun, socialise and make friends too?